NevilleM23/website-project/README.md

 ## About the Project

-This is a basic website landing page for a personal portolio, once loaded onto the landing page you will be greeted with:
+This is a basic personal website for a personal portolio, once loaded onto the landing page you will be greeted with:

- -  Navigation Bar within the header of the page
+ -  Navigation Bar within the header of the page indicating all three pages on the website (Home, About Me, Contact Page)
- -  General information on the person the website is about as well as a picture
+ -  Picture of the website owner as well as  a page greeting
- - Contact form at the bottom of the website

-The page has basic css stylings seperating each section and making it easier for the user to navigate and also makes the general look of the website more please
+ -  Footer with additional information

+The About me page has basic information on the websites owner as well another picture of the owner

+The Contact Page has a basic form asking for Name, Email, and a message to be typed into to the owner.